panda-re/panda/panda/plugins/tainted_branch/README.md

 Output in CSV format can also be done in "summary" or default mode.
 The "summary" output lists the same information as seen in the PANDA log summary output.
 The default mode lists for each tainted branch the guest address of the tainted branch instruction, the instruction count, and a space-separated list of labels.
 Note that the liveness option cannot be used with CSV output.
 It is also not possible to produce PANDA log and CSV output at the same time.

+If the plugin parameter `include_process_fields` is set to True the CSV output will also include entries for the current process name and process id.
+This requires OSI.

 Arguments
 ---------